hallzac2/recursion-sampler/README.md

 # recursion-sampler
-This is a small repo showing a few recursive algoritms and how applying a trampoline can make it so that they will never cause a Stack Overflow Error.
+This is a small repo showing a few recursive algorithms and how applying a trampoline can make it so that they will never cause a Stack Overflow Error.
 This repo includes implementations for:
 * Trampoline
 * Memoize
 * Factorial